packole/blog-bootstrap/README.md

 ## Target group
 This template is not suitable for every group of people and is aimed at target groups in IT, engineering or other technical or scientific fields.

+## Coming features and ideas
+- Search engine for searching through all blog posts
+- Dark Mode / Light Mode Switcher (and automated in dependence to the daytime)

 ## Contact
 If you would like to contact me, you can do so at: phillip.ackermann@protonmail.com.